liampshaw/pangraph_annotations/README.md

      | sort -n > output/mmseqs_fragmented_CDS_products.txt
 ```

-Investigating these, we can see that the most common known protein products appear to be involved with molecular entities like transposases or prophage.
+Investigating these, we can see that the most common known protein products seem to be involved with molecular entities like transposases or phage.

 ```
 uniq -c output/mmseqs_fragmented_CDS_products.txt| sort -n -r | head